Psychological and Behavioural Sciences

 Our typical conditional offer for PBS is A*AA at A level, 42 points overall in the IB with 7,7,6 in relevant Higher Level subjects, or the equivalent in other qualifications.
 If you are an international applicant taking another qualification, do look at the international students section for further information.
 If you apply after you have finished school and we give you the offer of a place, it will not normally have further academic conditions if you have already met our requirements.
 Further information is given on our page for post-qualification applications.

-Reading advice for Psychological and Behavioural Sciences
+Resources and reading advice for Psychological and Behavioural Sciences

 Here are a few books you might enjoy reading that provide a general background to Psychological and Behavioural Sciences.